lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 \*Names of authors in publications are listed by alphabetical order

-* Georgia Perakis and Leann Thayaparan and collaborators from General Motors (2023).�"The (Battery) Price is Right: Modelling the price/capacity trade off for stationary storage." work in progress.
+* Georgia Perakis and Leann Thayaparan and collaborators from General Motors (2023).
+"The (Battery) Price is Right: Modelling the price/capacity trade off for stationary storage." work in progress.
 * Georgia Perakis and Leann Thayaparan (2023).
 "Robust Predict and Optimize Solutions for Tree Ensemble Objectives." work in progress.
 * Georgia Perakis and Leann Thayaparan and collaborators from General Motors (2023).
 "The role of electric vehicle driver behavior in moving to zero emissions." under review at *Operations Research*.
 * Georgia Perakis (MIT), Leann Thayaparan (MIT), and collaborators from Oracle Retail Business Unit (2023).
 [UMOTEM: Upper bounding